Eliastik/page-shadow/src/README_EN.txt

 * Bug fixes:
     * Fixed a bug that prevented custom themes #6 to #10 from being modified;
-    * Fixed a bug when resetting settings: the presets cache was not updated;
+    * Fixed a bug when resetting settings: the presets cache was not updated.

 ### Version 2.11.1 (3/9/2025):